openedx/openedx-events/docs/decisions/0001-purpose-of-this-repo.rst

 --------

-In this repository will reside the signals that define the events used by the edx-platform repo.
+In this repository will reside the signals that define the events used by the Open edX project.
 The same applies to the necessary tooling used by the Hooks Extension Framework to manage the events execution and extra tools.

 Consequences